 The Group rents out equipment under operating leases.
-Equipment rental income earned during the year was £nil (2021: £43,000).
+Equipment rental income earned during the year was £nil (2022 £nil).
 At the year end the Group had contracted with lessees of the Group for the following future minimum lease payments under non-cancellable operating leases.